F5Networks/f5-cloud-libs/README.md

           --big-iq-host <ip_address or FQDN>                                                         IP address or FQDN of BIG-IQ
           --big-iq-user <user>                                                                       BIG-IQ admin user name
           --big-iq-password <password>                                                               BIG-IQ admin user password.
-          --big-iq-password-url <password_url>                                                       URL (only file URL is currently supported) to location that contains BIG-IQ admin user password.
+          --big-iq-password-url <password_url>                                                       URL (file, http(s)) to location that contains BIG-IQ admin user password.
 Use this or --big-iq-password.
           --license-pool-name <pool_name>                                                            Name of BIG-IQ license pool.
           --big-ip-mgmt-address <big_ip_address>                                                     IP address or FQDN of BIG-IP management port.
 Use this if BIG-IP reports an address not reachable by BIG-IQ.
       -n, --hostname <hostname>                                                                  Set BIG-IP hostname.